-The highest priority at West Virginia University is maintaining a safe campus community in which our students, faculty, staff, visitors and neighbors can learn, work, grow and live to their fullest potential.
-That is why we are committed to forging a culture of safety.
+West Virginia University's highest priority is maintaining a safe campus community in which our students, faculty, staff, visitors and neighbors can learn, work, grow and live to their fullest potential.
+Everything we do aims at building a culture of safety.

-We have taken many recent steps to strengthen campus safety, including the creation of a Public Safety Advisory Committee to partner with the University Police Department.
+We have taken many recent steps to strengthen campus safety and to communicate with students often about the safety measures and resources available.